Doctor of Philosophy in Marriage and Family Therapy

 Becoming a marriage and family therapist is more than just a job—it’s about helping individuals, couples and families navigate the natural stressors of life and come out better and stronger than before.
 If you’re serious about pursuing a career as a marriage and family therapist, the Doctor of Philosophy (PhD) program in Marriage and Family Therapy at Northcentral University will provide you with a quality education and training that will challenge you to develop your critical thinking and research skills to a higher degree, while applying what you learn to professional practice.

 PURPOSE: Provide you the opportunity to pursue a PhD in MFT in a specialized area where you are able to complete your coursework online and your clinical training and doctoral research in your local community.

-According to the Bureau of Labor Statics, employment in the field of Marriage and Family Therapy (MFT) is expected to grow much faster than average (41%) for all occupations.
-Whether you are a working mental health professional or a new therapist, NCU’s online PhD in Marriage and Family Therapy program is designed to help you acquire the knowledge, skills, practical application and values that will shape you into competent, ethical and culturally sensitive marriage and family therapist.
-Within the PhD in marriage and family therapy degree program, you will choose from five specializations to better focus your education to match your career goals.
+According to the Bureau of Labor Statistics, employment in the field of Marriage and Family Therapy (MFT) is expected to grow almost a third (29%) over the next decade, much faster than average for all occupations.
+Whether you are a working mental health professional or a new therapist, NCU’s online Marriage and Family Therapy doctoral program is designed to help you acquire the knowledge, skills, practical application and values that will shape you into competent, ethical and culturally sensitive marriage and family therapist.
+Within the marriage and family therapy doctoral degree program, you will choose from five specializations to better focus your education to match your career goals.